MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Out-String.md

 ### -Stream

-Indicates that the cmdlet sends a separate string for each line of an input object.
 By default, the strings for each object are accumulated and sent as a single string.
+The **Stream** parameter indicates that the cmdlet sends a separate string for each item of an input object.
+The exception is when the item is a multiline string.
+In that case, the multiline string is output as a single object.

 ```yaml
 Type: System.Management.Automation.SwitchParameter